janvishah21/emotion_prediction/README.md

 ```bash
 python train_model.py
 ```
 This will train a new model and its weights will be stored in `model.h5` file.
-If you want to skip this step(do not want to train your model), you can use our pre-trained `model.h5` model further.
+If you want to skip this step(do not want to train your model), you can use our pre-trained `model.h5` model for further use.

-* When trained model is ready, run
+* When trained model is ready, run flask app by

 ```bash
 python main.py
 ```
-Now, go to http://127.0.0.1:5000/ in your browser...
+Now, go to http://127.0.0.1:5000/ in your browser, give permission to the browser to use webcamera(if asked) and see the predictions...